Italy 10 Days or 14 Days: Itinerary Ideas

 DAY 8- ASSISI

-The train ride to Assisi takes about 3.5 hours, and if you are a practicing Catholic, I especially recommend visiting this city!
-Assisi is of course the home of the famous animal-loving Saint Francis.
+Assisi is the home of the famous animal-loving Saint Francis.
 Visiting the Basilica in his name is the main reason to visit, but the surrounding countryside views are incredible too!Assisi, St. Francis Cathedral, Italy

 Assisi, Italy, Perugia

-This city is a little less touristy-feeling than others in Italy, and you can get some really quality food here while learning about the 13th century saint’s life and legacy.
+This city is a little less touristy-feeling than others in Italy, and you can get some really quality Italian food here while learning about the 13th century saint’s life and legacy.

-Lodging: Link to hotels in Assisi
+Lodging: Hotel ideas in Assisi

 DAY 9 – SORRENTO + AMALFI COAST

 This is a long travel day!
 Start day by taking the 5.5 hour train from Assisi to Sorrento.
-Once you settle in, explore this quaint and scenic town!
+Once you settle in, explore this scenic town!
 Walk around anywhere and you will see beautiful views (especially at sunset!)

 Sorrento, Sunset, Italy